GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/original vision doc.md

 </div>

 ## 1.xi.
 General Principles
-- Avoid small/tiny dusts if possible - percentage chance of full dusts instead
+- Avoid small/tiny dusts if possible - percentage chance of full dusts instead;
-- Avoid making new features that encourage spamming laggy setup.
+- Avoid making new features that encourage spamming laggy setup;
+- Avoid adding new content to IV and below tiers without discussing the reason for it with the other devs (see: code of conduct);
+- Use RA2 when adding new recipes, instead of the older recipe definition of RA1.

 # 2. Tech Tree
 ## 2.i.
 Stone Age